 How good does the recording quality need to be?

-Good enough to convey the abilities, tone, and stylistic performances of the candidate.
+Good enough to convey the abilities, tone, and stylistic nuances performed by the candidate - this means that higher grades will need better quality.
 While we're not expecting recording studio-level quality, AMEB does reserve the right to request the Candidate to repeat the exam if the quality is insufficient for the purposes of assessing their capabilities.

 What happens next?
 How do I know when to do my recording?
 What's the timeline?

-After enrolments close, we'll send Account Holders an email to explain the process and ask for the best email address to send the exam questions to.
-Candidates will be given a two week window in which to undertake their exam recording, with a due date set within the exam session.
+After enrolments close, we'll start timetabling exams just like the face-to-face schedules.
+Candidates will be notified at least two weeks prior to an exam due date.
+Candidates may undertake their exam recording at any time from enrolment up until the exam is due.
+The exam recording and all accompanying documentation must be submitted on or before the due date.
 Candidates who do not meet this deadline will be recorded as non attendance for their exam.
-Following the due date, we'll take one week to process and check exams, preparing everything for the Examiners.
+Following the due date, we'll take about a week to process and check exams, preparing everything for the Examiners - at this point, we'll email you to confirm we have everything as quickly as we can.
 The Examiners will then assess the exam recordings in bulk, much like they would attend an exam day.
 Candidates should have their report within three weeks of their exam due date.